Contact call

-Contact calls are seemingly haphazard sounds made by many social animals (such as a chicken's cluck).
-Contact calls are unlike other calls (such as alarm calls) in that they are not usually widely used, conspicuous calls, but rather short exclamations that differ between individuals.
-Often, the message that the call is meant to convey is specific to the individual or group's activity, such as informing other members of the group about one's location while foraging for food.
-Some social animal species communicate the signal of potential danger by stopping contact calls, without the use of alarm calls.
-Charles Darwin wrote about this in relation to wild horse and cattle.
+Contact calls are short, seemingly haphazard vocalizations made by many social animals, such as a chicken's cluck.
+Contact calls differ from other vocalizations, such as alarm calls, in that they are generally subtle, inconspicuous signals rather than loud, widely broadcast calls.
+Instead, they are brief vocalizations that often vary between individuals.
+In many cases, the message conveyed by a contact call is specific to the individual's or group's current activity, such as informing other members of the group of one's location while foraging for food.

+Some social animal species also communicate the presence of potential danger by ceasing their contact calls, rather than producing alarm calls.
+Charles Darwin described this behavior in relation to wild horses and cattle.

 Humming as contact calls

 Joseph Jordania suggested that human humming could have played a function of contact calls in early human ancestors.
 According to his suggestion, humans find it distressing to be in full silence (which is a sign of danger for them), and this is why humans who are alone sometimes hum, whistle, talk to themselves, or listen to TV or radio during other activities.